Raised cosine FIR pulse-shaping filter design

 txSig = upfirdn(modData, rrcFilter, sps);

-Convert the Eb/N0 to SNR and then pass the signal through an AWGN channel.
+Convert the Eb/No to SNR and then pass the signal through an AWGN channel.

 EbNo = 7; snr = EbNo + 10*log10(k) - 10*log10(sps); rxSig = txSig + awgn(txSig, snr, 'measured');

 Filter and downsample the received signal.
-Remove a portion of the signal to compensate for the filter delay.
+Remove a portion of the signal to account for the filter delay.

 rxFilt = upfirdn(rxSig, rrcFilter, 1, sps); rxFilt = rxFilt(span+1:end-span);